mattvenn/minim-reader/README.md

 light.
 This makes it a lot easier to do the image processing afterwards.
 And in my limited experience, the easier that is the better!

-I ended up also adding some crumpled silver foil and some transulcent plastic to try to minimize glare from the light.
+I ended up also adding some crumpled silver foil and some translucent plastic to try to minimize glare from the light.

 Also make sure that the meter, light and camera are securely fixed in the box.
-We're going simple here and relying on the meter's position in the box not changing.
+We're keeping it simple and relying on the meter's position in the box not changing between shots.

 ## Run the program

 * Install the requirements (below)
 * Connect the webcam
 * Run the program

     python read_minim.py

+* Tune the program till it works with your enclosure, light and webcam.

 ## Photos and processing